 Another benefit of the payment gateway is that if you use a reputable one, your visitors may be more willing to buy your goods online since they trust that merchant to keep their credit card numbers safe.

 Here's a list of some third party merchants that you might want to consider if you're looking for ways to accept credit card payments.
-Except for PayPal, I have not actually tried any of them myself (as a vendor).
-Check them out carefully and use them at your own risk.
+I have not used any of them myself, as a vendor (except for PayPal, and that was a very long time ago), so scrutinize them all carefully and use them at your own risk.

 Note that rates and stuff that I publish below were correct at the time I investigated these vendors.
 It will most likely have changed by the time you read this since the merchants tend to modify their rates from time to time according to market conditions.
 Make sure that you check the current (up-to-date) details from their site before making any decision.